na-na-hi/renget/archive/sfbf5.md

 >So you really CAN give a Tobi some Narga genes (though not to be an anthro taur)
 >>That's cool and all but can you give monsties some of YOUR genes?

-\>"Hmmmm That's is an interesting question partner."
+%darkgreen%\>"Hmmmm That's is an interesting question partner."
 Navirou contemplates from your question
 \>Meanwhile your monstie is desperately trying to communicate to you on how you could put your genes inside a monster
 \>"I got it!
 I remember something that old lady from the island told on how you can do that!"
 \>Monstie perks up and gets excited on finally knowing she will finally get some rider D